Having long term parenting goals is a must for any parent. Discover 8 examples of goals for kids to be able to do throughout childhood and beyond.

 1. Teach essential life skills

-I know I’m not the only parent who has tied her child’s shoelaces—even if she can do it himself—just to cut down on time.
+I know I’m not the only parent who has tied her child’s shoelaces—even if she can do it herself—just to cut down on time.

 Your young child is ages away from adulthood, but these formative years make for the best “practice” ground.
-Encourage her to do things for herself and learn the life skills she’ll need as she grows up.
+Encourage her to do things for herself and learn critical skills she’ll likely need as she grows up.

-Even if she makes mistakes—which she will—at least the stakes are lower now than they will be when she’s an adult.
+There’s always a learning opportunity to be made through mistakes.
+So, even if she makes them—which she will—at least the stakes are lower now than they can be when she’s an adult.

 Free email challenge: Looking for actionable steps and quick wins in parenting?
-The Better Parenting 5-Day Challenge is for those who want good parenting skills but need that nudge and supportive guidance.
+Join my newsletter and sign up for the Better Parenting 5-Day Challenge!
+This is for those who want good parenting skills but need that nudge and supportive guidance.

-Over the course of 5 days, we’ll tackle one actionable tip per day you can do right away that will transform the way you raise your child.
-This is your chance to challenge yourself and make the changes you’ve been meaning to make.
+Over the course of 5 days, we’ll tackle one actionable tip per day you can do right away that can transform the way you raise your child.
+This is your chance to challenge yourself and make the positive change you’ve been meaning to make.
 As one parent said: